 With regard to the trade receivables and lease receivables items, the Company has processes and control mechanisms in place to keep the risks to a minimum.
 The Company's maximum risk exposure is theoretically equal to the total balance outstanding.
 The Company regards its policies to manage this risk (see also note 5) as effective, since realized losses (see note 11) have been low in recent years.

 Currency risk

-An exchange rate profit of EUR -0.9 million was generated (2020: profit of EUR 0.1 million).
+An exchange rate loss of EUR 0.9 million was generated (2021: profit of EUR 0.9 million).

 Hedging activities